NateMeinhold/AdventureGame/README.md

-# WATS 3020 Text Adventure
+# Text Adventure

+A basic, choose your own adventure story enhanced with JavaScript

 In this project, you will be asked to create a simple text adventure game that allows a user to make choices that influence the outcome.
 To accomplish this